ouktlab/pyadintool/README.md

 python3 pyadintool.py conf/default4asr.yaml
 ```

 * Change the audio device by using "--device" option.
-The device ID must be selected from the device list.
+The device ID (or name) must be selected from the device list.
 ```
 python3 pyadintool.py conf/default4asr.yaml --device 2
 ```

-* Switch to power-based VAD or Silero VAD configuration
+* Switch to power-based VAD or Silero VAD configuration if you want
 ```
 python3 pyadintool.py conf/power4asr.yaml
 ```